zinx28/FortServer/README.md

 ### Commands
 - /test
-- /who (this command only works if the user has a role, let's say helpers.. ig)
+- /who (this command only works if the user has a role, let's say moderator.. ig)

 ## HTTP
 - Just build on Release or Debug